Confederated Southern Memorial Association

 Confederated Southern Memorial Association (Confederated Southern Memorial Association (U.S.); acronym CSMA; est. 1900) was a Neo-Confederate women's organization of unified memorial associations of the Southern United States.
 It was composed of 70 women's memorial associations, which had formed between 1861 and 1900.
 The CSMA was established at Louisville, Kentucky, on May 30, 1900.
 At that meeting, the women stated that they were unwilling to lose their identity as memorial associations, or to merge themselves into the United Daughters of the Confederacy.
 Instead, by this union of all Memorial Associations, it was believed that the women of the South would perpetuate more certainly the purposes for which each association had been individually laboring, and would more firmly cement the ties which already existed between them.
 An increase in membership and more intelligent knowledge of the history of the Confederate Cause would also be the natural result of annual meetings.

 History

 Ladies' Memorial Associations (1861-1900)

-Immediately after the fall of the Confederacy, the women of the South, reacting to social values, returned to their homes and conservative sex roles, creating a place of security for their returning soldiers.
-But they also mobilized and commenced their memorial work with Ladies' Memorial Associations in their States and or regions.
-Some of these Associations were formed as far back as 1861.
-Since then, they built monuments and celebrated each year with ceremonies and decoration of the graves.
-Each association worked on in its own plan of Memorial, emulated and encouraged by the efforts of other States.
+Some Ladies' Memorial Associations were formed as far back as 1861.
+For example, Mary Amarinthia Snowden founded the Soldiers Relief Association of Charleston, the Ladies Memorial Association of Charleston, and the Home for the Mothers, Widows, and Daughters of Confederate Soldiers.